Surowa/RPiGoldenImage/README.md

 # Matrix
 https://matrix-io.github.io/matrix-documentation/matrix-lite/py-reference/alsa-mics/
-Follow "option 1" and IGNORE the unknown PCM" errors
+Follow "option 1" TO THE LETTER (don't do any other things) and IGNORE the unknown PCM" errors

 # VNC
 sudo raspi-config --> Interfacing options --> VNC --> Enable